demisto/content/Packs/GreatHorn/Integrations/GreatHorn/README.md

 The only cloud-native security platform that stops targeted social engineering and phishing attacks on cloud email platforms like Office 365 and G Suite.
-This integration was integrated and tested with version 2 of GreatHorn
+This integration was integrated and tested with version xx of GreatHorn
 ## Configure GreatHorn on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.